 To accomplish our goal, we have a large faculty with national and international reputations in all aspects of clinical nephrology and hypertension, medical education, and clinical, basic, and translational research.
 Our faculty have served in leadership roles in many important societies (ASN, NKF, ISN, ABIM) and edited many well-known classic nephrology texts.

-Inherent in our goals are continued interactions with other programs, such as those in place with Dr. Michael Holers (Head, Rheumatology) and Dr. Ronald Gill (Head, Transplant Immunology Research), Dr. Mark Geraci (Pulmonary Division), and Dr. Charles Dinarello (Division of Infectious Diseases), as well as the School of Public Health and the Academy of Medical Education, to provide optimal training opportunities.
+Inherent in our goals are continued interactions with other programs, such as those in place with Dr. Michael Holers (Head, Rheumatology) and Dr. Ronald Gill (Head, Transplant Immunology Research), and Dr. Charles Dinarello (Division of Infectious Diseases), as well as the School of Public Health and the Academy of Medical Education, to provide optimal training opportunities.

 The University of Colorado Denver Anschutz Medical Campus Renal Division additionally encourages fellows to pursue their education towards a PhD or towards a certification in basic medical education or clinical science in human disease.
 Several fellows have pursued this option.

-The overall goal of this program is to train future leaders in nephrology and hypertension research and/or clinical education.
+The overall goal of this program is to train future leaders in nephrology; research, teaching, and/or clinical.
 Towards this end, we:

 1. Capitalize on the unusually diverse and strong training environment of the University of Colorado Denver Anschutz Medical Campus including areas of vascular biology, signal transduction, immunology, genomics and proteomics, as well as health services research;